Computational Linguistics and Language Technology

 (Major subject 90)

-Degree program: Bachelor of Arts Faculty of Arts
+Degree program: Bachelor of Arts

 This Bachelor's Degree major in Computational Linguistics and Language Technology deepens insight into the fundamental problems, questions and methods of solution for the field of computational linguistics and language technology, as well as an in-depth analysis and adoption of the uses and applications of the theories.
 The course enables students to gain an academic understanding of the theoretical and practical foundations of computer science and information technology, and develops solid programming and software development knowledge in regards to various paradigms of computer programming and in the region of complex linguistic technological problem areas.
 The Bachelor's Degree prepares students with employment skills in the areas of publishing, library work, documentation and linguistic services, and in software production firms, especially in those in which a knowledge about computer- linguistic methodologies are required.

 No previous knowledge of Latin is assumed for the major subject computational linguistics and language technology.

 There are no restrictions on the choice of minor subjects, the only exception being a combination with the large minor subject computational linguistics and language technology and the small minor subject computational linguistics.